READ THIS . . . to benefit from Barbara's research and

 Case in point: The eBook edition of my memoir, The Drummer Drives!

 was published for the Nook in November, 2012.
-But two years later, this book
+But today, this book

 still has two product pages on B&N, and anyone landing on one or the